watanabe.naoki.4v -at- kyoto-u.ac.jp

 miyamoto.akitoshi.2c -at- kyoto-u.ac.jp

-Our laboratory aims at bridging the gap between molecular activities and cell physiology in life systems.
-We are trying to visualize signal transduction and cell structure remodeling processes directly in living cells by fluorescence single-molecule microscopy.
-We have also recently invented new super-resolution microscopy called IRIS, which achieves ultra-high density labeling of multiple targets in a single specimen.
-By direct viewing using these advanced optical techniques, our laboratory elucidates the mechanism and the dynamics of pathophysiological cell signaling.
+Our laboratory aims at bridging the gap between molecular activities and cell physiology by visualizing signal transduction and cell structure remodeling processes with live-cell fluorescence single-molecule (eSIMS) microscopy.
+We have also invented new super-resolution microscopy called IRIS, which achieves ultra-high density (= high-fidelity) labeling of multiple targets in a single specimen.
+By real-time and high-resolution monitoring of cell structure and adhesion molecules using these advanced optical techniques, our laboratory unveils mechanisms and dynamics of pathophysiological cell signaling and body structure remodeling.

 Laboratory of Single-Molecule Cell Biology Keyword